SamiraElhami/flutter_background_timer/README.md

 # Flutter Background Timer

-A robust Flutter timer implementation using **BLoC/Cubit** that accurately tracks time even when the app is in the background, terminated, or the device is restarted.
+A Flutter timer implementation using **BLoC/Cubit** that accurately tracks time even when the app is in the background, terminated, or the device is restarted.

 ## 🚀 The Problem